ComputerLars/The-Syntheticist-Papers/README.md

 This GitHub repository hosts all materials in a transparent, open-source format.
 The directory currently includes:

-- **`index.md`**: Editorial notes on the coordination between The Syntheticist Papers and The Synthetic Summit.
+- **`index.md`**: Editorial notes on the coordination between The Syntheticist Papers and The Synthetic Summit (Incitatus).
-- **`Content1.md` to `Content8.md`**: A series of in-depth texts that cover:
+- **Files in the `content` folder**: A series of in-depth scripts that cover:
-  - *Content1.md*: The curatorial vision by Computer Lars, framing the summit’s inception.
+  - *1syntheticsummit.html*: The curatorial vision by (Computer Lars), framing the summit’s inception.
-  - *Content2.md*: Participant profiles, contextualizing the virtual politicians.
+  - *2virtualpoliticians.html*: Participant profiles, contextualizing the virtual politicians (Incitatus).
-  - *Content3.md*: A genealogy of political AI, tracing back to Isaac Asimov.
+  - *3genealogy.html*: A genealogy of political AI, tracing back to Isaac Asimov (Computer Lars).
-  - *Content4.md*: Pre-summit simulations and modeling for AI network consolidation.
+  - *4presummit.html*: Pre-summit simulations and modeling for AI network consolidation (Virtual Politicians).
-  - *Content5.md*: A scheme for visitors interested in creating virtual politicians.
+  - *5scheme.html*: A scheme for visitors interested in creating virtual politicians (Incitatus).
-  - *Content6.md*: A practical scheme example, by The Synthetic Party.
+  - *6scheme.html*: A practical scheme example, (The Synthetic Party)
-  - *Content7.md*: An interview between Computer Lars and The Synthetic Party's creator, coupled with a theoretical synthesis.
+  - *7interviews.html*: An interview between (Computer Lars) and (The Synthetic Party's creator), coupled with a theoretical synthesis.
-  - *Content8.md*: Appraisive post-script on the Synthetic Summit, by Organ of the Autonomous Sciences.
+  - *8postscript.html*: Appraisive post-script on the Synthetic Summit, by (Organ of the Autonomous Science)s.
+- **`videotemplate.html`**: A template for video content related to the summit.
 - **`_includes`** & **`_layouts`**: HTML components for structured, readable content presentation.
 - **`images`**: Visual assets, including campaign photos, portraits of virtual politicians, and AI governance diagrams.
 - **`styles.css`**: Custom CSS for aesthetic and functional improvements.